Ten years of earlier-signal practice — in twelve modules.

 Counts are noise.
 Acceleration relative to a company's own baseline is a regime change.
 We use a 14-day rolling window, two-period confirmation, contributor-quality filter.
 The SSRN paper (n=219) shows the signal preceded fundraises by 21–47 days IQR.
 The methodology is the only durable moat — every other element on the site rests on it.

-An engineer who reads commit logs for fun and writes €5k–€50k checks on the side, 5–40 angel checks a year, more curious about codebases than about pitch decks.
+A dealmaker who evaluates companies but doesn't read code — solo angel, scout, seed fund, corp-dev, or PE operator writing €5k–€50k checks (or building an acquisition shortlist), 5–40 calls a year, who wants the engineering read translated, not raw.
 Three thesis axes: AI infrastructure, dev tools, technical SaaS.
 The disqualifier is as important as the qualifier — Series-B+ partners with six-figure data budgets are not us.

 Question: Why six tiers and not three?
 And why a monthly drop on top?